guardian/service-catalogue/packages/repocop/README.md

 npm -w repocop run migrate:dev [migration-name]
 ```

-**Note**
+> [!NOTE]
-This will apply all migrations including any new ones, and replace the `_prisma_migrations` table and any existing tables locally.
+> This will apply all migrations including any new ones, and replace the `_prisma_migrations` table and any existing tables and data locally.

 See [Prisma documentation on creating migrations](https://www.prisma.io/docs/guides/migrate/developing-with-prisma-migrate#create-migrations).